fidanf/vagrant-kafka/README.md

 We can see that there are two topics created (t1, t2) and we already know that we have three brokers with ids 1,2,3.

-After you have enough fun browsing ZK, type `ctl-C` to exit the shell.
+After you have enough fun browsing ZK, type `ctrl+c` to exit the shell.

 #### Get ZK version